The Hemingway Hoax

-The Hemingway Hoax is a 1990 short novel by science fiction writer Joe Haldeman.
+The Hemingway Hoax is a 1990 short novel by the American science fiction writer Joe Haldeman.
 It weaves together a story of an attempt to produce a fake Ernest Hemingway manuscript with themes concerning time travel and parallel worlds.
 A shorter version of the book won both a Hugo Award and a Nebula Award for Best Novella in 1991 (for stories in 1990).
+The shorter version, a condensation of the novel, was originally published in the April 1990 issue of Isaac Asimov's Science Fiction Magazine.

+The author wrote: "I've been a student of Hemingway's writing and life for about twenty-five years; sooner or later I had to mine the old man for material."

 A literary scholar decides to create a forged copy of Hemingway's missing first novel.
 He unwittingly interferes with a destined nuclear war which was influenced by Hemingway's stories.
-The scholar consequently experiences multiple deaths as he keeps shifting between parallel timeline.
+The scholar consequently experiences multiple deaths as he keeps shifting between parallel timelines.